Apply for a visa outside the UK or come to the UK as an EU / EEA national

 - be a genuine student (applicants may have a credibility interview);

-- meet academic progression (if applying in the UK) and time limit (no more than two years below degree level or five years below postgraduate level) requirements;
+- meet time limit (no more than two years below degree level or five years below postgraduate level) requirements;

-- obtain Academic Technology Approval Scheme (ATAS) clearance if studying relevant course (unless an EU citizen).
+- obtain Academic Technology Approval Scheme (ATAS) clearance if studying relevant course (unless an exempt national).

-- Generally given a four-month ‘wrap up’ period post-study (varies with length of course).
+- Generally given a four-month ‘wrap up’ period post-study.

 Student visa application form (applying outside the UK)

 ISS Applying for a Student visa outside the UK - video guide

 Your Confirmation of Acceptance of Studies (CAS)

 Update: The UK Government is introducing a new Student Route which is to replace the Tier 4 visa route.
 This Student Route is part of the new points-based immigration system.
 It may take time for changes to be analysed however we will aim to update our resources as soon as possible after full details of the route are released.
 Please see our Latest News page for information released so far.